Recruitment of sales staff

 They keep their cool during negotiations as getting flustered makes it hard to think strategically.
 Also, buyers may become more aggressive if they notice a sales representative’s composure is slipping away.

-- 3They are task focused and do not get self-conscious
+3. Task focused and not self-conscious

 Top sales reps are less self-conscious, that is they are not afraid to take risks and persistently pursue deals.
 They are less emotional and focused on the task of closing deals.